There comes in a time in every marketer’s career when they involuntarily shriek, “Save us from cat videos!”

 Video is becoming an increasingly popular tactic with sales teams.
 Whether it’s for training or outbound prospecting, a video library can help your sales team be more efficient and close more deals.
 Additionally, a video library helps with:

-- Outbound sales: Send customers links to testimonials in a video player that recommends other relevant testimonials.
+- Outbound sales: Send customers links to testimonials in a video playlist that recommends other relevant testimonials.

 - Target verticals: Send targeted playlists of videos so prospects can browse and continue to find relevant content.